-- Criteria One (Major): A student must be receiving a Lottery Tuition Assistance Program Scholarship (LTAP) for the current academic year and majoring in a critical workforce area as defined by the State Board for Technical and Comprehensive Education and be enrolled in at least one course in a critical workforce area during the semester.
+- Criteria One (Major): A student must be receiving a Lottery Tuition Assistance Program Scholarship (LTAP) for the current academic year and majoring in a critical workforce area as defined by the State Board for Technical and Comprehensive Education.

 - Criteria Two (Income): A student must be receiving a LTAP scholarship for the current academic year and meet the USDA income eligibility guidelines for free and reduced-priced meals.

-Recipients will receive $50 per credit hour up to $600 total after applying all other scholarships or grants.
+Fall 2019 recipients will receive $50 per credit hour up to $600 total after applying all other scholarships or grants.
+Spring 2020 recipients will receive $100 per credit hour after applying all other scholarships or grants.
 The scholarship may cover the cost of tuition and mandatory fees.
-Additionally, an up to $300 book allowance is applied to a SC WINS recipients account who is majoring in one of the critical workforce area and taking at least 3 credit hours in a critical workforce area during the semester.
+Additionally, an up to $300 book allowance is applied to a SC WINS recipients account who is majoring in one of the critical workforce area.
+The maximum award amount per academic year is $2500 which includes a $300 book allowance.